 Aim: To produce an electronic pianola to play traditional pianola rolls in real time.

 Method: In the optical pianola (Optop) the roll paper runs over an array of 88 optical sensors in much the same manner that it would run over the 88 note holes in the tracker bar of a conventional pianola.
 (Actually there are more than 88 holes in a tracker bar, but for simplicity we will restrict our discussion to the holes associated with the keyboard notes.)
+A strip light above the sensors provides illumination.
 The output of each optical sensor will present as 1 (light passes through a hole) or 0 (light is blocked by the paper).
 Thus the state of each note can be represented by a single digital bit, and the state of the pseudo keyboard can be represented by an 88 bit digital word.

 To assist with processing the 88 bit word is converted a sequence of 8 bit (1 byte) words.
 The conversion process is done by a multiplexer.
 At any particular instant the multiplexer selects 8 adjacent notes of the 88 available.
 The particular byte selected at the time is determined by the scan address.
 The multiplexer provides the selected byte to the microcontroller unit, MCU.
 The scan addresses are generated cyclically by the MCU to scan the entire keyboard eight notes at a time.
 Provided the scan rate is sufficiently high the MCU will be able to maintain an accurate instant by instant image of the keyboard.